Mushymato/TrinketTinker/guide/001-Tinker.md

 }
 ```

 Special behavior as an equipment aside, trinkets are items with qualified item id like `(TR){{ModId}}_Sample`.
-Besides the base game random drops after combat mastery (if `DropsNaturally` is set to true), you can grant a trinket to the player via any usual means of granting an item via their qualified item id.
+Besides the base game random drops after combat mastery (if `DropsNaturally` is set to true for the trinket), you can grant a trinket to the player via any usual means of granting an item through qualified item id.
 This includes shops, events, machine output, Farm Type Manager/Spacecore monster drops, and so on.
-There are also [means of using a trinket without having a real item the player must obtain](007.2-Actions.md) which allows you to utilize Trinket Tinker's system to create followers.
+There are also [means of using a trinket without having a real player obtainable item](007.2-Actions.md) which allows you to utilize Trinket Tinker's system to create special powers and/or followers without taking up the trinket slot.